Chat with us

 This command is used to create a new container with the latest Fedora image.

-However, It will determine whether the most recent official Fedora image is accessible on the Docker Host before building the container.
+However, it will determine whether the most recent official Fedora image is accessible on the Docker Host before building the container.
 If the most recent image is not available on the Docker Host, it will retrieve the Latest image from the Docker Hub before building the container.
 If the Fedora image already exists on the Docker Host, the container will be created using that image.

 2. Docker ps